liuchengxu/space-vim/README.md

 Q: Why develop this?

-A: I often use spacemacs when in GUI environment.
+A: I was amazed by spacemacs' beautiful GUI and mnemonic key bindings when use it at the first time.
+Now I often use spacemacs when in GUI environment.
 But in terminal, vim is definitely my first choice.
 Then I hope to maintain consistency in operation in the two scenes as much as possible.
 Hence I try to reconfig the vim based on spacemacs's architecture, especially in key bindings and GUI.
 This is space-vim at present.

 ## Contributions